-Workday Tips When using the class search tool on Workday, you will be able to filter your search by: - Academic department - Section status (open, waitlist, closed courses) - Course tags - Delivery mode (in-person, online, hybrid) - Meeting patterns (class days/times) Course tags are very useful to search for requirements within a major, or search for courses that satisfy a Brandeis Core requirement.
+Workday Tips When using the class search tool on Workday, you will be able to filter your search by: Academic department Section status (open, waitlist, closed courses) Course tags Meeting patterns (class days/times) Course tags are very useful to search for requirements within a major, or search for courses that satisfy a Brandeis Core requirement.
 For example, if you wanted to find courses that satisfy the Creative Arts (CA) requirement, you would type "CA" in the box and select "General Education requirements - Creative Arts."
-Request prerequisite override: If you have already fulfilled a stated prerequisite (through a qualifying AP score, for example) and would like a faculty member to override the prerequisite for a course, you can request an override on Workday.
-Watch and listen to the "Building your schedule, adding classes, and officially registering in Workday: From the Perspective of a Roosevelt Fellow" Video.
-In this video a Roosevelt Fellow peer advisor shows you how to build your schedule in Workday, add classes, and officially register.
+Request prerequisite override.
+If you have already fulfilled a stated prerequisite (through a qualifying AP score, for example) and would like a faculty member to override the prerequisite for a course, you can request an override on Workday.
 Understanding Your Transfer Credits - 1.
 Verify that all transfer credits are posted to your degree audit on Workday by visiting your "Academics" tab and clicking on "Transfer Credit" at the top. - 2.
 Confirm which Core requirements remain unfulfilled by viewing your "Workday Academic Progress" tab. - 3.
-If you need to determine if a previous course you've taken will count towards a major requirement, send the course syllabus and info to the Registrar's Office at transfer@brandeis.edu. - 4.
+If you need to determine if a previous course you've taken will count towards a major requirement, send the course syllabus and info to the department's Undergraduate Advising Head. - 4.
 Transfer students can bring in no more than 64 credits (equivalent to 16 four-credit courses) towards the 128 needed for graduation at Brandeis.
 This 64 credit total can include external sources such as AP, A-level, French Baccalaureate or International Baccalaureate Exams.
 Use the Registrar's website to review external credit policies and charts for qualifying scores.
 Check out our Transfer FAQs.